felixhagspiel/libgif-js/README.markdown

 * **max\_width** -			Optional.
 Scale images over max\_width down to max_width.
 Helpful with mobile.
 * **rubbable** -			Optional.
 Make it rubbable.
 * **on_end** -				Optional.
 Add a callback for when the gif reaches the end of a single loop (one iteration).
 The first argument passed will be the gif HTMLElement.
+* **on_framestep** -	    Optional.
+Add a callback which is executed on each framestep.
+The first argument passed will be the current frame index.
 * **loop_delay** -			Optional.
 The amount of time to pause (in ms) after each single loop (iteration).
 * **progressbar_height** -			Optional.
 The height of the progress bar.
 * **progressbar_background_color** -			Optional.
 The background color of the progress bar.